 THANK YOU, ALL!

-Molly (named after the unsinkable Molly Brown and pictured at right) was a cat rescued by JJ’s.
-She had a broken front leg, an eye swollen shut, and was missing a lot of fur.
+Molly was rescued by a JJ's volunteer.
+She was named after the unsinkable Molly Brown and pictured at right.
+Molly had a broken front leg, an eye swollen shut, and was missing a lot of fur.
 Through JJ’s programs, she received medical attention and lots of love from a foster parent – and she thrived!!!
 JJ's is just like Molly - small but mighty!!

 We are always looking for more volunteers (see JJ's Wish List tab for volunteer opportunities).
 There are lots of ways to contribute time and skills or come learn a new skill to help JJ's make a difference in our community.